Red Sphinx Books

 12) The Invisible Hamlet

-Plus frontispiece and endpiece and full colour jacket in glassine,
+Plus frontispiece and endpiece and full colour jacket.

 numbered/20, signed, 2006